neomjs/neo/resources/data/deck/learnneo/pages/GuideViewModels.md

 </pre>

 We use a Container with a VM containing the data props `hello` and `world`.
-Inside the Container are 3 Labels which bind their `text` Config to a combination of both data props.
+Inside the Container are 3 Labels which bind their `text` config to a combination of both data props.

 We are showcasing 3 different ways how you can define your binding (resulting in the same output).